-Have you wonder why timeshare contracts protect mostly the developer?
+Have you wondered why timeshare contracts protect mostly the developer?
 Why the "exceptional" benefits told verbally by the sales representative are not in writing?
 Learn why.

-Many vacationers become victims of timeshare scam by signing unfair timeshare agreements.
-Due to time restrictions and high pressure sales tactics, clients usually won´t get a chance to review their timeshare agreement with a fine tooth comb.
+Many vacationers become victims of timeshare scams by signing unfair timeshare agreements.
+Due to time restrictions and high-pressure sales tactics, clients usually won't get a chance to review their timeshare agreement with a fine-tooth comb.
 As such, they rely on the word of their timeshare salespersons to tell them in detail what they are signing.

 Timeshares do not have a fixed value.
 The timeshare salespeople gauge the financial capabilities of each client to determine the price they feel they can bear to pay.
 The salespeople typically collect preliminary information (this is done casually and at the beginning of the presentation) to see if the client qualifies for credit.
 This preliminary information gives the sales team an idea of the client’s yearly income so that they can determine a starting price.
 The starting price is normally an exorbitant amount, which quickly drops to make the client feel that they are getting a bargain deal.
 The salespeople also use sales techniques, such as offering to take back the client’s first year or two of use in order to bring the price down even more.

-These sales tactics are scams because timeshares do not have a fixed value, so the offer to restrict the use for the client is just a ploy to give the illusion of saving money.
+These sales tactics are scams because timeshares do not have a fixed value, so the offer to restrict their use for the client is just a ploy to give the illusion of saving money.
 In actuality, the price of timeshares is normally very unfair.
-Most vacationers get better deals to the same resorts by booking online, than through using their timeshare.
+Most vacationers get better deals on the same resorts by booking online rather than through using their timeshare.

-Also, the timeshare is a lengthy commitment that the owner will have difficulty to sell.
+Also, the timeshare is a lengthy commitment that the owner will have difficulty selling.
 The price of timeshares on the secondary market is a small fraction of what it would cost to buy the timeshare directly from the resort.